April 30, 2021

 Practically, many of banks’ operations have at least one step requiring rule-based decision-making (RPA’s natural playground), followed by the part where humans’ cognitive input is essential.

-RPA can help banks to move a step closer towards digital transformation.
+RPA can help organizations to move a step closer towards digital transformation in banking.
 Digitization usually starts with standardization.
 When it comes to global companies with a myriad of complex processes, standardizing becomes a difficult and very resource-intensive initiative.
 In many cases, leaders struggle to achieve consensus on how to standardize in the best way possible, but mostly everyone would agree on automating a process, even if they disagree on how to run that process.

 From one point of view, RPA is a mere workaround plastered on outdated legacy systems.
 From another point of view, RPA is a bridge to digital transformation.
 In a nutshell, rather than abandoning these legacy systems, close this gap with RPA deployment.

 Itransition helps financial institutions drive business growth with a wide range of banking software solutions.
 Book your consultation.

 Discover the contribution of RPA to finance and accounting, its top use cases, and the good practices to implement it properly.